-Some cryptocurrencies like Tezos even allow you to lend cryptocurrencies to others in return for an interest.
+Some cryptocurrencies like Tezos or Polkadot even allow you to lend cryptocurrencies to others in return for an interest.
 This process is called staking.
 At the moment of writing, the potential interest ranges between 5% and 8%.

 Benefits and Disadvantages of Cryptocurrencies

 Cryptocurrencies open up many opportunities to shape the future of business and finance.
 However, there are also some drawbacks of the technology to consider.

 Digital currencies have the potential to make transactions faster, more secure, and lower cost.
 At the same time, crypto makes money more democratic and reduces the power central governments have on it.